Îto-KMC plasma model

 Mobility and diffusion coefficients

-Mobility and diffusion coefficients are specified by including fields mobility
+Mobility and diffusion coefficients are specified by including fields mobility and diffusion that further specifies how the transport coefficients are calculated.

 Note that the input to these fields should be fluid transport coefficients.